alyssafrazee/ballgown/README.md

 1. RNA-Seq reads should be aligned to a reference genome.
 2. A transcriptome should be assembled, or a reference transcriptome should be downloaded.
-3. Expression for the features (transcript, exon, and intron junfctions) in the transcriptome should be estimated in a Ballgown readable format.
+3. Expression for the features (transcript, exon, and intron junctions) in the transcriptome should be estimated in a Ballgown readable format.

 Two sample pipelines for preprocessing are as follows: